 This post may contain affiliate links, view our disclosure.

 If you’re a sourdough baker or have made a sourdough starter, the process of making rye starter (called zakwas) will be familiar.
 Essentially, you combine rye flour, water, and traditional spices and aromatics and let it sit (I give detailed instructions below).
-And if you already have a sourdough starter going, instead of starting from scratch, another option is to give your mature starter a few rye flour feedings, and add the spices directly to the soup.
+And if you already have a sourdough starter going, instead of starting from scratch, another option is to give your mature starter a few rye flour feedings, and add the classic zakwas seasonings directly to the soup.

 What is Żurek?